The dilaton gravity hologram of double-scaled SYK: The gravitational dual of DSSYK

 The DSSYK partition function is computed in sine dilaton gravity as

-The sine dilaton gravity WdW wavefunctions are found by solving the Schrodinger equation associated with the Hamiltonian \eqref{4.16 ham},\footnote{The Hamiltonian \eqref{4.16 ham} is non-Hermitian.
+The sine dilaton gravity WdW wavefunctions are found by solving the Schr\"odinger equation associated with the Hamiltonian \eqref{4.16 ham},\footnote{The Hamiltonian \eqref{4.16 ham} is non-Hermitian.
 Contrary to common intuition this is not a problem, however it does imply that the left-and right eigenvectors of the Hamiltonian are different (as explained in \cite{Blommaert:2023opb}, following \cite{yao2018edge}):